Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 **One-coupon Swaps**

 Over-night swaps of terms until 1 year often contain only one coupon at the maturity.
 So it is fairly straight-forward the extraction of the discount factor.
-In this cases
+In these cases